robclewley/fovea/README.md

 #####set_layer(self, label, figure=None, **kwargs)
 Arrange data sets in a figure's layer

 Change or reset properties of an existing layer named _label_.
-Note that plotter2D.show() must be called afterwards in order to update layer axes.
+Note that Plotter.show() must be called afterwards in order to update layer axes.

 Valid kwargs:
 _data_